magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_wholehearted-training.md

 Flooding the heart means that we lose sight of and have no knowledge of the Dhamma.

-There is the of sensuality, the flood of becoming, the flood of views and the flood of ignorance.
+There is the *ogha* of sensuality, the flood of becoming, the flood of views and the flood of ignorance.
 These four obscure and envelop the hearts of beings.
 They are worse than water that floods our fields, our villages or our towns.
 Even if water floods our fields again and again over the years, or fire burns down our homes, we still have our minds.
 If our minds have sīla and Dhamma we can use our wisdom and find ways to earn a living and support ourselves.
 We can acquire land again and make a new start.

 Now, when we have our means of livelihood, our homes and possessions, our minds can be comfortable and upright, and we can have energy of